Citrus-Lime Knowledge Base

 If you regularly ship orders internationally, it is a good idea to preset the commodity codes on your items.
 This will speed up your despatching process in the Point of Sale.
 Alternatively, if you do not regularly ship your items abroad, you may find it easier to just enter the commodity codes in the Point of Sale as and when you need them.

-Adding the commodity code in the Cloud POS Back Office
+How can I preset the commodity codes in the Cloud POS Back Office?

-There are three ways to set commodity codes on items from in the Cloud POS Back Office.
+There are three ways to preset commodity codes for items in the Cloud POS Back Office.

-Secondly, commodity codes can be added to existing items in bulk by using the Modify Item Detail Wizard:
+Secondly, commodity codes can be added in bulk to existing items using the Modify Item Detail Wizard.

 1) First, you will need to recall the order and scan or select the item(s) for pick-up.

-2) In the Print Label window, either choose Buy Preselected Service (to create a shipping label for the service the customer pre-selected online) or choose Upload to select an alternative service and then Buy Label.
+2) In the Courier Integration window, either choose Buy Preselected Service (to create a shipping label for the service the customer pre-selected online) or choose Upload to select an alternative service and then Buy Label.

 3) If one or more of the items you have selected for Pickup do not have commodity codes entered in the Back Office, you will be automatically taken to the Customs Information tab: